 One of the overwhelming themes coming from the research is that, although the subjects stated that divorce and separation is an agonising process at the time, divorce made them emotionally stronger once they had recovered from the initial trauma.

 In adulthood, a significant number of children enjoy well-established careers and cited being more sensitive towards their relationships, particularly intimate ones.
 Since they lacked stability in their childhood, they tried to make up for it by building a strong financial and social network, becoming self-reliant in the process.

 There is no doubt that post-divorce, family relationships are irrevocably changed.
 It can take some time to come to terms with the changes in relationships and expectations.
 The animosity of the past

 often spills over into future romantic liaisons.
 One or both partners may face emotional, psychological and financial troubles.
 The end of their marriage can often make them feel lonely and rejected.

 Divorce affects the housing arrangements, health and economic status of both partners.
 Parental love and support is key to the healthy physical, emotional and psychological development and well-being of a child, but when a single parent has to play the role of ‘mother’ and ‘father,’ while juggling a job, something has to give.

-Separation from either of the parents can breed a psychological muddle of issues such as insecurity and uncertainty about the future, which can have a psychological impact on the children caught in the
+Separation from either of the parents can breed a psychological muddle of issues such as insecurity and uncertainty about the future, which can have a psychological impact on the children caught in the middle.

 In a post-divorce scenario, some children are at risk of becoming estranged from their relatives, neighbours and friends.